noramurakozy/noramurakozy.github.io/index.md

 > Table 6: Summation of the overall text analysis.

-Further analyses have been done on the [Wikipedia pages](https://noramurakozy.github.io/wiki) and [Gray's Anatomy](https://noramurakozy.github.io/book) for those interested.
+Further analyses have been done on the [Gray's Anatomy](https://noramurakozy.github.io/book) for those interested.

 ### Most common words